 Your doctor may not know about all available clinical trials.
-The National Institute of Health has an online database that you can search to find appropriate trials: www. clinical trials.gov.
-Unfortunately, using that database requires quite a bit of skill (more than many medical practitioners have), so it's worth making contact with a patient advocacy group.
+The National Institute of Health has an online database that you can search to find appropriate trials: www.clinicaltrials.gov.
+Unfortunately, using that database requires quite a bit of time, so it's worth making contact with a patient advocacy group.
 Many of them have tailored services that can help you with your search.
+Once you have information about clinical trials, speak with your doctor about participating.